You should steer clear of a box jellyfish. The marine animal’s sting can cause serious and sometimes fatal symptoms in a matter of minutes.

 It’s crucial to get treatment immediately following a box jellyfish sting to stop the spread of its venom, remove any remaining tentacles on your body, and get oxygen to support your body as it reacts to the poison.

-Box jellyfish stings can be very serious and deadly.
-Avoid swimming in areas where these creatures may be present.
-If you choose to swim in areas where box jellyfish live, make sure you use a beach that has trained lifeguards with proper first-aid materials.
+To reduce the risk of a sting, avoid swimming in areas where these creatures may be present.
+If you choose to swim in areas where box jellyfish live, make sure you choose a beach that has trained lifeguards with proper first aid materials.